WATERSHED MANAGEMENT PLAN

 Plans for the Illinois River Watershed in Arkansas and Oklahoma

-We would like to thank the Arkansas Natural Resources Commission, EPA Region 6, and the Walton Family Foundation for their financial support for the development of this plan.
-We would also like to thank Dr. Kent Thornton and Christina Laurin of FTN Associates for their work and leadership, among many contributors, in the development of this watershed-based plan for the Upper Illinois River Watershed.
+We would like to thank the Arkansas Department of Agriculture - Natural Resources Division and EPA Region 6 for their financial support for the development of this plan.
+We would also like to thank Philip Massirer, Christina Laurin, Kelsey Criswell, and others at Olsen FTN for their work, among many contributors, in the development of this watershed-based plan for the Upper Illinois River Watershed.